Bernard Fellay

-Bernard Fellay (born 12 April 1958) is a Swiss traditionalist Catholic prelate who served as superior general of the Society of Saint Pius X (SSPX) from 1994 to 2018.
+Bernard Fellay (born 12 April 1958) is an excommunicated Swiss Catholic bishop who served as superior general of the Society of Saint Pius X (SSPX) from 1994 to 2018.

 In 1988, Pope John Paul II announced that Fellay and three others were automatically excommunicated for being consecrated as bishops by SSPX Archbishop Marcel Lefebvre, an act that the Holy See described as "unlawful" and "schismatic".
 Lefebvre and Bishop Antônio de Castro Mayer, who co-consecrated the four bishops, were also automatically excommunicated.
-At the time of his consecration, Fellay was the youngest Catholic bishop in the world, at 30 years old.

-In January 2009, at Fellay's request, the Congregation for Bishops, on instructions from Pope Benedict XVI, rescinded the excommunications.
+In January 2009, the Congregation for Bishops, on instructions from Pope Benedict XVI, lifted the excommunications.

+In July 2026, Fellay was automatically excommunicated from the Catholic Church for the consecration of four bishops without a papal mandate.

 Early life and ministry

 Fellay was born in Sierre, Switzerland in 1958.
 In October 1977, at the age of nineteen, Fellay began studies for the priesthood at the International Seminary of Saint Pius X at Écône, Switzerland.
 On 29 June 1982 he was ordained a priest by Archbishop Marcel Lefebvre.
-After his ordination, he was named Bursar General of the SSPX and was stationed at Rickenbach, the headquarters of the SSPX in Switzerland.
+After his ordination, he was named Bursar General of the SSPX and was stationed at Rickenbach, the headquarters of the SSPX in Switzerland at the time.
 He continued in that position for the next ten years.
-He is fluent in French, Italian, English and German, and knows Spanish.
-Fellay is also an avid biker.